-- Call the pupil's parent or carer on the morning of the first day of unexplained absence to ascertain the reason.
-If the academy cannot reach any of the pupil's emergency contacts, the academy may decide to complete a home visit or call the police dependent on the situation. - Identify whether the absence is approved or not - Identify the correct absence code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent or carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
-If absence continues, the academy will consider involving the School Attendance Support Team and or other frontline services.
+Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
+If the academy cannot reach any of the pupil's emergency contacts, the academy may complete a home visit or call the police dependent on the situation

+- Identify whether the absence is approved or not - Identify the correct absence code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+If absence continues, the academy will consider involving the School Attendance Support Team and other partner agencies